 General and up to date information about applying for citizenship can be found on the Department of Home Affair's website.

 There are a number of different ways citizenship can be applied for.

-When apply for citizenship by conferral, Forms 1290 or 1300t are what are required as part of the application process.
+When applying for citizenship by conferral, Forms 1290 or 1300t are what are required as part of the application process.